inrupt/etl-tutorial/docs/Worksheet/Worksheet-Quick.md

 APIs will fail (due to missing credentials), and will therefore be ignored).

-In each case, writing any successfully Extracted and Transformed resources will not be written to user Pods or a triplestore at this stage (since we haven't configured those yet).
+In each case, writing any successfully Extracted and Transformed resources will not be written to user Pods or a triplestore at this stage, since we haven't configured those yet!

+### Run with one test user (just for less output)

-For here on, there's no need to demonstrate the ETL process for multiple users, so we can replace our wildcard in the user resource argument, and just provide a single user's credential resource to reduce the amount of output we generate:
+For here on, there's no need to demonstrate the ETL process for multiple users, so we can replace our wildcard in the user credential resource argument, and just provide a single user's credential resource to reduce the amount of output we generate:

 ```
 ts-node src/index.ts runEtl --etlCredentialResource "resources/CredentialResource/RegisteredApp/example-registered-app-credential.ttl" --localUserCredentialResourceGlob "resources/CredentialResource/User/example-user-credential-1.ttl"